Bi-Lagrangian structures and Teichm\"uller theory: Introduction

-Bi-Lagrangian structures can alternatively be described as para-Kähler structures via a different approach that may seem more appealing to complex geometers, though one is quick to realize that the two points of view are equivalent.
-First note that on a smooth manifold $M$, the data of an ordered pair of distributions $L_1, L_2 \subset \upT M$ of the same dimension such that $\upT M = L_1 \oplus L_2$ is equivalent to an \emph{almost para-complex} structure $F$, \textit{i.e.} a traceless endomorphism of $\upT M$ such that $F^2 = \mathbf{1}$ (indeed, such an endomorphism is determined by its $\pm 1$-eigenspaces $L_1$ and $L_2$, which meet the requirements).
-Similarly to the case of an almost complex structure (recall that this is an endomorphism $I$ of $\upT M$ such that $I^2 = -\mathbf{1}$), there is a notion of integrability for an almost para-complex structure in terms of the vanishing of its Nijenhuis tensor, which amounts to the involutivity of both distributions $L_1$ and $L_2$ (\textit{i.e.} stability under the Lie bracket).
+Bi-Lagrangian structures can alternatively be described as para-Kähler structures via an approach that may be more appealing to complex geometers.
+Note that on a smooth manifold $M$, the data of an ordered pair of transverse distributions $L_1, L_2 \subset \upT M$ of the same dimension is equivalent to a traceless endomorphism $F$ of $\upT M$ such that $F^2 = \mathbf{1}$, called an \emph{almost para-complex} structure.
+As for an almost complex structure, there is a notion of integrability for $F$, which amounts to the involutivity of both distributions $L_1$ and $L_2$.
 By the Frobenius theorem, this is equivalent to $L_1$ and $L_2$ being the tangent bundles to two transverse foliations $\mathcal{F}_1$ and $\mathcal{F}_2$.
-In summary, a para-complex structure $F$ is equivalent to an ordered pair of equidimensional transverse foliations $(\mathcal{F}_1, \mathcal{F}_2)$.
-In the presence of a symplectic structure $\omega$, the condition that $\mathcal{F}_1$ and $\mathcal{F}_2$ are both Lagrangian is equivalent to the tensor field $g(u,v) := \omega(Fu, v)$ being symmetric, in which case it is a pseudo-Riemannian metric of signature $(n,n)$, also called a neutral metric.
-The result of this discussion is that a bi-Lagrangian structure $(\omega, \mathcal{F}_1,\mathcal{F}_2)$ is equivalent to a \emph{para-Kähler structure} $(g, F, \omega)$, which is the para-complex analog of a Kähler structure $(g, I, \omega)$.
+The condition that $\mathcal{F}_1$ and $\mathcal{F}_2$ are both Lagrangian is equivalent to $g(u,v) \coloneqq \omega(Fu, v)$ being symmetric, in which case it is a pseudo-Riemannian metric of signature $(n,n)$, called a neutral metric.
+Therefore, a bi-Lagrangian structure $(\omega, \mathcal{F}_1,\mathcal{F}_2)$ is equivalent to a \emph{para-Kähler structure} $(g, F, \omega)$.

 Thus, bi-Lagrangian structures lie at the intersection of symplectic, para-complex, and neutral pseudo-Riemannian geometry.
-They also relate to affine differential geometry via the Bott connections previously mentioned.
+They also relate to affine differential geometry via the Bott connection.
 Para-complex geometry is perhaps the least heavily investigated of these fields, although it has long been on mathematicians' radars (\cite{MR0056351}, \cite{MR0048893}).
 It shares many similarities with complex geometry, with the algebra of para-complex numbers playing the role of complex numbers (the imaginary unit squares to $1$ instead of $-1$), with some important differences nonetheless.
 Interested readers may refer to \cite{MR1386154} and \cite[Chapter 15]{MR2605651} for expositions on para-complex geometry.